grawert/backup-restore/README.md

 # File Based Backup & Restore

-Scripts to make a file based backup of a Linux filesystem using _rsync_ and _tar_.
+Scripts to make a file based backup of a Linux filesystem using _tar_.
 Restore is using a [GRML](http://grml.org/) rescue image containing the backup tarball.

 ## Configuration